 - Wash your cases and let them dry thoroughly — as we talked about above.

-- Mark the zipper side on the new foam padding.
+- Mark the zipper side on the new piece of foam.
 We also found it helpful to number which foam pad was going in which case correspondingly.
-The zipper side will not be covered in Dacron.
+The zipper side will not be covered in Dacron (it would be too hard to zip up)

 Wrapping Dacron around Foam padding